lehins/tutorials/Haskell/QuickCheck/quickcheck.md

 This is better, there are less trivial values, but still, number of tests is far from satisfactory.
-It is also extremely inefficient to look for prime values that way, and for any really large value it will take forever to check its primality, it is much better to select from known prime values:
+It is also extremely inefficient to look for prime values that way, and for any really large value it will take forever to check its primality, it would be much better to simply choose from a list of prime values:

 ```haskell
 prop_PrimeSum_v3 :: Property